 Tarek Abdulaziz Sultan Al-Essa Vice Chairman and CEO

-Extended

-fair labor
+$\neg \equiv$

-Our communities
+Our people

 Agility in 2021

 A year of change for Agility

 This 2021 Sustainability Report describes Agility's approach to key sustainability issues and shares our performance against these for financial year 1 January 2021 - 31 December 2021.

 2021 was a year of significant organizational change for Agility.
 We sold our core commercial logistics business, Global Integrated Logistics (GIL), to logistics and transport company DSV in an all-shares transaction.
 Agility took an 8% stake in DSV, becoming the second largest shareholder in the world's third largest freight forwarding company.

 The transaction changed the structure of our company and requires us to refocus our sustainability efforts.
 Our commitment to people and planet remains as strong as ever, and this report represents a period of transition as we reset the baseline for our continuing operations.
 Our company will continue to evolve, and we will update our data, targets and reporting focus to reflect this in the coming years.

+Agilit

-assessments into Agility subsidiary businesses $\Delta =$
+Extended fair labor assessments into Agility subsidiary businesses

+certified

-of our operations are ISO 14001 certified
+of our operations are ISO 14001

+%

+Signed Women's Empowerment Principles

+In this transition year for Agility, our commitment to people and planet remains as strong as ever

-of new hires
+of new hires are female

-are female
+568,000

+young people's education supported

+refugees supported

 4,200

-refugees

-supported

-Signed Women's Empowerment Principles

-Founder member of the First Movers Coalition, working to decarbonise heavy industry

-Over the last six years,
+Founder member of the First Movers Coalition, working to decarbonise heavy industry Over the last six years, \$139 million invested in companies with an environmental, social or governance focus

-\$139 million

-invested in companies with an environmental, social or governance focus